damianknopp/dmk-scala-redis/README.md

 ---
 * Download Redis [http://redis.io/download]
 * For MacOS unzip and untar source, make && make test
-* Run redis servers as shown in the JavaDoc for each class
+* Run redis servers as shown in the JavaDoc for each class included in this repo
-* mvn clean install
+* mvn clean install, this project

 To Run examples
 ---